iter8-tools/mlops/README.md

 ### F) Send traffic to the model

 Make sure you are running the Jupyter notebook by following steps A.1 through A.6.
 Execute the first two cells which import appropriate Python packages and and the image datasets.
-Execute the cell below the header `Send Serialized Images for Classification to the Model Service`.
+Execute the cell below the header `Send serialized images for classification to the model service`.
 This will send a steady stream of traffic to the model service.
 For this to work, you need ensure you set the `gateway_url` variable in this cell correctly.
 It is currently intended to work for Minikube environments.
 If your Kubernetes environment is different from Minikube, follow the instructions in that cell to make sure `gateway_url` is set correctly.

 ### G) Deploy iter8's canary release experiment